 Listed property, sometimes called mixed-use property, is property that has both personal and business uses, such as:

-- computers and peripheral equipment, and
+- computers and peripheral equipment,

 - sound, video, and photographic recording equipment

 - any other property specifically included by the tax code.

 Because there is often abuse in trying to qualify personal-use equipment as business equipment or claiming a larger percentage of business use than the actuality, the IRS has strict rules that apply to listed property.
 However, tax law makes certain exceptions for some equipment.
 For instance, the Small-Business Jobs Act of 2010 removed cell phones from the listed property category for tax years 2010 and thereafter.
 However, property used in a regular business establishment, such as a home office, is not considered listed property, even if it would be considered as such if used outside of a business establishment.

 Under the Tax Cuts and Jobs Act, computers and peripheral equipment placed in service after 2017 are removed from the definition of listed property, which means that they no longer require the increased substantiation requirements for listed property.

 If listed property is used for more than 50% in a business, then any depreciation method available for business property is available for the listed property, including bonus depreciation, first-year expensing, and the modified accelerated cost recovery system.
 However, if the property is not used more than 50% for business, then the straight-line recovery method under the alternative depreciation system (ADS) must be applied to the business percentage use of the property to claim depreciation deduction.

 Under the ADS method, depreciation is claimed on the business portion of the listed property's tax basis, which is usually its cost, including taxes.